Last revision: 13/06/2023

 Option: Help from a lawyer

-This document is a letter that can be used to notify tenants that they are in arrears of rent payment and requests that the outstanding balance be paid immediately or by a specific date.
-This document can be used by either a Landlord or a Letting Agent.
-The document can reflect if the letter is a first demand for payment of rent or if the Tenant has already received similar letters.
+Fill out the templateA letter to request arrears of rent is a letter or notice used by a landlord or letting agent to notify tenants that they are in arrears of rent payment and requests that the outstanding balance be paid immediately or by a specified date.
+This letter can be used for both residential properties and commercial properties.

-Upon completion of this document it should be signed by the Landlord or by a person authorised by the Landlord, such as a Letting Agent.
-Where there is a written tenancy agreement between the parties, this letter should be delivered to the Tenant by any method specified within that agreement.
-Where there is specification of how notices/letters should be delivered, simply post it to the tenant or tenants if there are more than one.
+Where there is a written tenancy agreement between the parties, this letter should be delivered to the tenant by any method specified within that agreement.
+Where there is no specification of how notices/letters should be delivered, simply post it or email it to the tenant(s).

-The letter should be sent as soon as possible after any rent has fallen into arrears, giving the Tenant adequate notice of the potential for further legal action to be taken before commencing any action in court.
+The letter should be sent as soon as possible after any rent has fallen into arrears, giving the tenant adequate notice of the potential for further legal action to be taken before commencing any action in court.

-Where a Tenant has signed a written tenancy agreement, the terms and conditions of this agreement should be upheld and followed where a Tenant defaults on any rent payments.
+Where a tenant has signed a written tenancy agreement, the terms and conditions of this agreement should be upheld and followed where a tenant defaults on any rent payments.
 In many circumstances tenants will have security of tenure which means that even if they fall into arrears, they cannot be evicted without a court order.

 In England and Wales, the applicable legislation will vary depending upon the type of tenancy agreement, but in most cases the Housing Act 1988 is likely to apply.

-In Scotland the applicable legislation is the: Private Housing (Tenancies) (Scotland) Act 2016, the Private Residential Tenancies (Statutory Terms) (Scotland) Regulations 2017 and the Private Residential Tenancies (Prescribed Notices and Forms) (Scotland) Regulations 2017.
+In Scotland the applicable legislation is: the Private Housing (Tenancies) (Scotland) Act 2016, the Private Residential Tenancies (Statutory Terms) (Scotland) Regulations 2017 and the Private Residential Tenancies (Prescribed Notices and Forms) (Scotland) Regulations 2017.

 In Northern Ireland the applicable legislation is: the Housing (Amendment) Act (Northern Ireland) 2011, the Private Tenancies (Northern Ireland) Order 2006 and the Rent Book Regulations (Northern Ireland) 2007.